sigoden/window-switcher/README.md

 # Window Switcher

-Window-Switcher offers hotkeys for quickly switching windows on Windows OS.
+Window-Switcher offers hotkeys for quickly switching windows on Windows OS:

-## Usage

-### ```ALT+`(backtick)```: switch between different windows of the same application.
+1. ```ALT+`(backtick)```: switch between different windows of the same application.

 ![switch-windows](https://github.com/sigoden/window-switcher/assets/4012553/aca461f2-2381-4477-8ad3-8bb15776675b)

-### ```ALT+tab```: switch between open application. (disabled by default)
+2. ```ALT+TAB```: switch between open application. (disabled by default)

 ![switch-apps](https://github.com/sigoden/window-switcher/assets/4012553/3cbc0b93-9c4d-4505-bcbc-76ba34e925d7)

 ## Install

-Download from the [Github Release](https://github.com/sigoden/windows-switcher/releases), unzip the `window-switcher.exe` file.
-Then, you can simply click on the executable file to run the application directly without the need for installation.
+1. Download `windows-switcher.zip` from the [Github Release](https://github.com/sigoden/windows-switcher/releases).
+2. Extract `window-switcher.exe` from zip file.
+It is a single executable file that does not require installation.
+3. Double click on `window-switcher.exe`.
+Congratulations, you have successfully run Window-Switcher.
+Try the hotkeys.

+## Configuration

 You can configure following items by creating a `window-switcher.ini` file in the same directory as `window-switcher.exe`:

-- Hide the tray icon.
-- Set custom hotkeys.
-- Disable hotkeys for specific apps.
-- Turn on/off the switch apps functionality.
-- Controls whether to skip the minimum windows.

 The default configuration is as follows: